 Playing the Vienna waltz dice game next door was cool fun.
 Two players would each throw a dice on an electronic board.
 Each of the numbers thrown would then add a little tune.
 After eight throws, you complete your own Viennese waltz melody.

 Austrian composers Wolfgang Mozart and Joseph Haydn loved playing musical dice games, and so did we, as we threw the dice to compose our own unique Vienna waltz.

 A big hit for our kids was playing with gigantic instruments, like a huge drum, a walk-in organ pipe, a massive xylophone hanging from the ceiling, and an enormous string instrument.

 FOUR MUSEUMS SAVER PASS: Save up to USD 28 with one pass for four museums: House of Music (Archduke Karl town palace), Mozart House Vienna, Kunsthaus Wien, and Vienna’s Jewish Museum (Eskeles town palace).

 Music Museum Vienna.
 The third floor was about going back to classical music history, though with a twist.
-We entered a few rooms packed with note stands; life-size figures of Austrian composers such as Wolfgang Mozart, Joseph Haydn, and Johann Strauss II; note stands; and original furniture from desks to Joseph Haydn’s sedan.
+We entered a few rooms, each dedicated to a particular Austrian composer.

 Music Museum Vienna: Tickets And More